Been Rejected? How to Rise Above!

 Rejection comes in many forms, but dating is such a delicate enterprise.
 People know you’re putting your heart out there.
 That’s why being treated with selfishness (“I’ve got to figure out what I’m doing after I get rid of this lame date.”) followed by downright insensitivity (“I’ll just go ahead and tell my date I want to be somewhere else.”) can be more painful than it would seem like it should be.
 After all, this is a first date.
 This person doesn’t even know you.
 What does their opinion of you matter?

 Well it does.
 It does because as human beings we long for little things like acceptance, encouragement, affirmation, respect, and love.
 And God made us to experience both these needs and their fulfillment.
-Unfortunately, due to sin we either seek to satisfy these desires out of the desperation of our genuine brokenness or out of the pride of an imagined entitlement.
+Unfortunately, due to sin our natural tenancy is to seek to satisfy our relational needs either out of the desperation of our genuine brokenness or out of the pride of an imagined entitlement.

 The result: one person sits down for a first date wondering, “Am I good enough?” across the table from someone thinking, “I could probably do better.”
 (Which person were you on your last date?)